-The recent Court of Appeal case, Arbuthott v Bonnyman & others , has provided some useful guidance of when changes to a company’s articles of association will be valid.
+The Court of Appeal case, Arbuthott v Bonnyman & others , provided some useful guidance of when changes to a company’s articles of association will be valid.

-Highlighted in the judgment, the following points are worth considering when making changes to your articles:
+Highlighted in the judgment, the following points are worth considering when updating a company’s articles of association:

 - Amendments made in good faith and in the interests of the company are likely to be valid;

-- Evidence of improper motive may invalidate changes to the articles;
+- Any evidence of improper motive may invalidate changes to the articles;

 - A tidying up exercise to enable clarity and consistency across the articles and/or shareholders agreement is likely to be valid;